 To meet the criteria of the International Experience, students may choose 1 of the 3 learning activities:

-- Complete the Global Citizenship Certificate (See instructions: International Reflection and Evaluation)
+- Complete the Global Citizenship Certificate (See reflection instructions below: International Reflection and Evaluation)

-- Participate in an approved intensive International Experience abroad (See Criteria for the International Experience) and take an approved Intercultural Communications Course (listed below):
+- Participate in an approved intensive International Experience abroad (see Criteria for the International Experience below) and take an approved Intercultural Communications Course (See Approved Intercultural Communication Courses below).

 - At least one week abroad